uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 [Taipei](https://data.taipei/#/dataset?topic=topic-transportation)

 The data has been reformatted into CSV in order to be easier to use and compare.
 The content is unchanged.
-This gives The columns in the data comprise:
+This gives the columns in the data comprise:

 ##### 1.rental_id -